my ingredients

 oats

-I use gluten-free oats in my meal replacement powders as they are a great source of complex carbohydrates.
-If you cannot eat oats, try my protein powders instead.
+Oats are the main source of carbs in my meal replacement powder.
+If you cannot eat oats, try my protein powder instead.
 Country of origin: United States.

 peanuts